trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 *NSET,NSET=PhysicalLine1
 1, 4, 52, 53, 54, 55, 56, 57, 58,
 ```
-required which are used to associate the edges defined through their corner nodes with a label, in this case `PhysicalLine1`.
+which are used to associate the edges defined through their corner nodes with a label, in this case `PhysicalLine1`.
 By looping over every element and its associated edges, consisting of two nodes, we query the read in `NSET`s if the current node pair is present.

 To prevent that every nodeset following `*NSET,NSET=` is treated as a boundary, the user must supply a `boundary_symbols` keyword to the [`P4estMesh`](@ref) constructor: